 The Manor was built in 1792 and is stunning architecturally with large white pillars and southern charm.
 Now a children’s museum, you can take the family and let them play inside.
 Afterwards, enjoy a relaxing picnic in their well-maintained gardens, full of flowers and sitting areas—perfect for a family stepping back in time.

-For those who love the beach and want incredible views of the Chesapeake, you cannot beat the convenience of Terrapin Beach Park.
+For those who love the beach and want incredible views of the Chesapeake, you cannot beat the convenience of Terrapin Nature Park.
 Driving across the Bay Bridge is enough of an adventure and stunningly beautiful.
 Once you reach the other side, you are in Stevensville and will find the beach park convenient for you, your family, and your dogs.
 The park is free so bring your picnic lunch and spend the day enjoying the Maryland sunshine.

 This picture-perfect setting is found on the cover of many Maryland magazines, especially during wedding season.
 The grounds of this historic home have been impeccably maintained and you feel like you are stepping back in time with visiting this Georgian mansion.
 William Paca was a three-term governor of Maryland after signing the state’s declaration of independence and the opulence of the manor and grounds reflect that.